-Once the final optimal RFR has been trained, validated, and tested, we apply this model to the NBSv2.0 w10 data and ERA5 Δ T values at 6-hourly resolution over 1987-present with near real-time updates (1 day latency) to generate a long-term wind speed profile product from 20 to 200 m (as well as the surface value at 10 m) on a 0.25° grid named NOAAOffshoreWindProfiles-USA.
-As the RFR only provides estimates between 40 to 200 m, these profiles are extended down to 20 m using the power law to interpolate between the 10 m (from NBSv2.0) and 40 m (from NOAAOffshoreWindProfiles-USA) wind speeds.
-The NOAAOffshoreWindProfiles-USA will be archived with NCEI for public access.
+10 m) on a 0.25° grid named NOAAOffshoreWindProfiles-USA.
+As the RFR only provides estimates between 40 and 200 m, these profiles are extended down to 20 m using the power law to interpolate between the 10 m (from NBSv2.0) and 40 m (from NOAAOffshoreWindProfiles-USA) wind speeds.
+NOAAOffshoreWindProfiles-USA will be archived with NCEI for public access.
 Seasonal climatological wind speeds are calculated from the NOAAOffshoreWindProfiles-USA 6-hourly data at three heights (20, 100, and 200 m) to highlight some of the variability that can be resolved with this product (Fig. 14).
-Long term mean wind speeds are highest over the subpolar North Atlantic and North Pacific oceans in all seasons and at all heights, with wind speeds increasing with height over these regions.
-While the wind speeds over most of the domain show a decrease in the boreal summer, winds over the California Current

-System (CCS) are stronger in these months (consistent with Huyer, 1983), especially at 100 and 200 m.
+Long-term mean wind speeds are the highest over the subpolar North Atlantic and North Pacific oceans in all seasons and at all heights, with wind speeds increasing with height over these regions.
+While the wind speeds over most of the domain show a decrease in the boreal summer, winds over the California Current System (CCS) are stronger in these months (consistent with Huyer, 1983), especially at 100 and 200 m.
 Other than in the CCS region, wind speeds at turbine hub heights over our domain of interest reach a maximum in boreal winter.